-The synopsis will be considered only if the Participation Form (Form A) and Form for Submission of a Paper (Form B) have been received by the deadline and through the appropriate official channels.
+The synopsis will be considered only if the Participation Form (Form A) and Form for Submission of a Paper (Form B) have been received by the above-mentioned deadline and through the appropriate official channels.

 In order to provide ample time for discussion, the number of papers that can be accepted for oral presentation is limited.
-If the number of relevant and high quality papers submitted for selection exceeds the acceptable number, some of them may be selected for poster presentation.
+If the number of relevant and high quality papers submitted for selection exceeds the acceptable number, some of them may be selected for poster presentation instead.

-Authors will be informed by 15 April 2013 whether their paper has been accepted by the Selection Committee on the basis of the synopsis submitted.
-At the same time, authors will be advised whether their paper has been accepted for oral presentation.
-Advanced copies of presentations/posters have to be submitted by 15 May 2013.
+Authors will be informed by 15 February 2014 as to whether their paper has been accepted by the Selection Committee on the basis of the synopsis submitted.
+At the same time, authors will be advised as to whether their paper has been accepted for oral presentation.
+Advance copies of presentations/posters have to be submitted by 15 February 2014.